XenoForce/Exotic-Mod-Unleashed/README.md

 **Target audience:**

 This mod is for people who don't want to spend hours and days, gathering all sorts of wierd-and-wonderful resources, in order to unlock the compoments of Exotic Mod.
-This companion mod will unlock most of the components of Exotic Mod for you, automatically.
+This companion mod will unlock the components of Exotic Mod for you, automatically.

 <br>